Professional practice of behavior analysis: The meaning of certification

 BACB is a private non-profit organization without governmental powers to regulate behavior analytic practice.
 However, it does wield the power to suspend or revoke certification from those certified if they violate the strict ethical guidelines of practice.
 As many states are without a licensure act, this has been sufficient to deter violators as it removes their ability to vendor with the state, schools, and insurance companies under that certification.
 While the BACB certification means that candidates have satisfied entry-level requirements in behavior analytic training, certificants are able to practice independently within the scope of their practice and training.
-Thus, a BCBA (such as those who go into marketing, engineering, or other approved fields in which BCBAs work) who has never trained to work nor worked with children diagnosed with autism are discouraged to do so independently.
+Thus, a BCBA (such as those who go into marketing, engineering, or other approved fields in which BCBAs work) who has never trained to work nor worked with autistic children are discouraged to do so independently.
 Most health insurance companies also recognize the BCBA credential as one conferring the capability and the right to practice independently in many states (including California with the passage of SB 946 into law).

 Some states still require certificants to be licensed by their respective jurisdictions for independent practice when treating behavioral health or medical problems, and a number of states including Arizona and Nevada have created a specific BCBA licensing program.
 Licensed certificants must operate within the scope of their license and within their areas of expertise.
 Where the government regulates behavior analytic services, unlicensed certificants may be supervised by a licensed professional and operate within the scope of their supervisor's license when treating disorders if that jurisdiction allows such supervision.
 Unlicensed certificants who provide behavior analytic training for educational or optimal performance purposes do not require licensed supervision, unless the law or precedent prohibits such practice.
 Where the government does not regulate the treatment of medical or psychological disorders certificants should practice in accord with the laws of their state, province, or country.
 All certificants must practice within their personal areas of expertise.